PotatoShapedWhale/docs/docs/leo/information/fto.md

 - 10-10 - Off Duty
 - 10-33 - Panic Button

-Next head over the various buttons and their operations in the CAD;
+Next, look over the various buttons and their operations in the CAD;
 - Name Search
   - 10-31
   - Search "John Doe"